-FEMP’s Utility Partnerships Program fosters effective relationships between federal agencies and their local serving utilities through various ways.
+FEMP’s Utility Partnerships Program fosters effective partnerships between federal agencies and their serving utilities.